Donders-Institute/bidscoin/README.rst

 |PyPI version| |BIDS| |PyPI - Python Version| |GPLv3| |RTD|

 BIDScoin is a user friendly `open-source <https://github.com/Donders-Institute/bidscoin>`__ python toolkit that converts ("coins") source-level (raw) neuroimaging data-sets to `nifti <https://nifti.nimh.nih.gov/>`__ / `json <https://www.json.org/>`__ / `tsv <https://en.wikipedia.org/wiki/Tab-separated_values>`__ data-sets that are organized following the Brain Imaging Data Structure, a.k.a. the `BIDS <http://bids.neuroimaging.io>`__ standard.
-Rather then depending on complex or ambiguous programmatic logic for the identification of imaging modalities, BIDScoin uses a mapping approach to identify and convert the raw source data into BIDS data.
-Different runs of source data are identified by reading information from MRI header files (DICOM or PAR/REC; e.g. ``ProtocolName``) and the mapping information about how these runs should be converted to BIDS can be specified a priori as well as interactively by the researcher -- bringing in the missing knowledge that often exists only in his or her head!
+Rather then depending on complex or ambiguous programmatic logic for source data-type identification, BIDScoin uses a mapping approach to identify and convert the raw source data types into BIDS data.
+Different runs of source data are identified by way of file system properties (e.g. file size) and/or from file attributes (e.g. ``ProtocolName`` from the DICOM header).
+The mapping information about how these runs should be converted to BIDS can be pre-specified (e.g. per site), which should provide for a good first automatic data-typing and mapping, using all information available on disk.
+Then the researcher can interactively check and edit this mapping -- bringing in the missing knowledge that often exists only in his or her head!

 Because all the mapping information can be easily edited with the `Graphical User Interface (GUI) <screenshots.html>`__, BIDScoin requires no programming knowledge in order to use it.